www.scantips.com

 The Math

 This Thin Lens Model simplifies, as if it were a simple one glass element (like a handheld magnifying lens) with only the one central node point.
 Multi-element “Thick” camera lenses have two nodes for each side of lens (see the fstop page).
 But camera lenses normally have several (to many) glass lens elements (a thick lens), designed to correct optical aberrations and distortions, and also to zoom.
-The Thin Lens Model does still work well for practical computing purposes, at least at distances of at least maybe a meter or two, making a few mm at the node be less important (a bit more description below).
+The Thin Lens Model does still work well for practical computing purposes, at least at distances of at least maybe a meter or two, making a few mm dimension to the node be less important (a bit more description below).

 The focal length is measured from the sensor plane to the lens node H' (often inside the lens, but not always).
 Technically, the focal length Marked on the lens applies when focused at infinity, but it will be a bit longer when focused closer.
 Lens equations use distance d in front of the field node, however note that specifications of lens focus-distance (like minimum closest focus) specify s to the sensor, the sum of d and f.